felix-appsmith/appsmith-quick-datasources/README.md

 We know that setting up Datasources in Appsmith is fast and easy, but sometimes setting up the services you want to connect to is not as easy.

-This project aims to provide fast and easy steps to set up such services so that you can get to hack around with Appsmith as soon as possible.
+This project aims to provide fast and easy steps to set up such services so that you can get to hacking around with Appsmith as soon as possible.

 ## Notes

 - The deployment instructions provided here are not suited for production use, please use them for testing and POCs only.
-- On linux docker commands must be run as administrator.
+- On Linux, docker commands must be run as administrator.
-- If you are deploying this on an hosting provider you will need to use `Ngrok` to get a usable URL to connect to.
-If you use this locally just remember to use `localhost`.
+- If you are deploying this on a hosting provider, you will need to use `Ngrok` to get a usable URL to connect to.
+If you use this locally, just remember to use `localhost`.
 - Example how to get Ngrok host and port to make connections.
 ```console
 appsmith@ngrok:~$ ngrok tcp 3306